Photo of eggs and a syringe representing egg donation medication.

+One of the most frequently asked questions we receive has to do with what the risks are for egg donation medication.
 The side effects of the medications are very similar to PMS – you might feel a bit moody, tired, and bloated.
-However, most donors report not feeling any differently while taking the medications.
+However, most donors report not feeling any different while taking the medications.

 • GnRH-agonist (gonadotropin releasing hormone agonist) such as Lupron